Spectral Condition for $\mu$P under Width-Depth Scaling: Spectral Condition for General Residual Networks

 \paragraph{Any $j$-order terms.}

 Similar to the first-order term, for $j\in [k]$, the $j$-th order feature update term $\vepsilon_j(L)$ admits the explicit form

 where $S$ indexes the subset of sublayers whose weights are replaced by their per-step updates, and the products are ordered consistently with the forward computation within each residual block.
-Therefore, by the subadditivity and submultiplicativity, the $j$-th order update terms satisfy
+Therefore, by the same subadditivity and submultiplicativity arguments for $\|\vepsilon_1(L)\|_{\normrms}$, the $j$-th order update terms satisfy